devChorok/rag-chatbot/README.md

 # How to
+- install dependencies in requirements.txt
+- instantiate database by running : python script/init_db.py
-install dependencies in requirements.txt run server by running : python script/rest_server.py ask queries by running : python script/request.py
+- run server by running : python script/rest_server.py
+- with the server running, ask queries by running : python script/request.py

 # Findings on Chunking Methods and Latency